machty/ember-concurrency/UPGRADING-2.x.md

 ember-concurrency 1.x and 2.x are more-or-less the same API, while being _very_ different internally.

+If you use decorators via `ember-concurrency-decorators` and wish to support both ember-concurrency 1.x and 2.x, you must keep using `ember-concurrency-decorators` and not use the "nice" decorators built-in to `ember-concurrency` 2.x, as they will not work under 1.x

 #### package.json

 Please accept versions liberally if you can, or use an appropriate version